bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:25:36

 So you publish this, essentially, public key, and then when you want to send somebody money using that, you do an announcement transaction first.
-So you send somebody, you send around a simple, I think you send a OP_RETURN payment to that address or something like that.
+So you send somebody, you send around a simple, I think you send a `OP_RETURN´ payment to that address or something like that.

 Ruben: 00:25:54